You’ve heard this one, right?

 In contrast, Yahweh himself said he’ll supply the means we need to change our lives, if only we’d believe on him.

 The transformation God asks of us happens naturally — we allow God into our lives and let him do the work.
-This happens through the power of the Holy Spirit: our.
+This happens through the power of the Holy Spirit: our help navigating this broken world.

 A free gift from God for those who believe, the growth and change comes from him, not from within ourselves.
 It’s the work of Yahweh, not any work we can boast about.